juliuspr/on-hornplaying/content/conceptual/sound-production/embouchure/recovery/_index.md

 ---
-title: Recovery
+title: Recovery Phase
 status: not-started
 ---

+- let the lips recover while breathing
 - work/recovery cycle
-- let the lips recover while breathing
-- avoid pulling the corners of the lips sideways (no smiling)
+- avoid pulling the corners of the lips sideways (no smiling) -
--